 Wondering what weight loss measure to try next?
 If you’ve been frustrated about losing weight notwithstanding the various “effective” methods you’ve tried, here’s something worth trying.

-Taking pure honey just before bedtime is said to be a vital key to effective weight loss, according to the controversial book, “The Honey Diet,” by Mike Mcinnes.
+Honey is a good first aid remedy for cough in children.
+Aside from that, taking pure honey just before bedtime is also said to be a vital key to effective weight loss, according to the controversial book, “The Honey Diet,” by Mike Mcinnes.
 A lot of studies have shown that fructose plays a vital role in preventing obesity by replenishing the liver with fuel.
 Fructose is converted into glucose in the liver and kept there as liver glycogen for the brain to use at night.

-It’s About the Action of Honey Fructose to the Liver and Brain
+The Action of Honey Fructose on the Liver and Brain

 However, few studies recognized the need to time the intake of honey to make it effective for fighting obesity and trigger weight loss.
 Mcinnes insisted in his book that honey ought to be taken just before bedtime to provide extra fructose supply to the liver and extra boost for the brain while we sleep.
 Without that extra supply timed just before bedtime, the liver would be left with little to nothing during the night, and that would stall the work of the brain to activate body recovery during our sleep.